vish9812/analog/cmd/README.md

 # Analog CLI

-Analog CLI is a tool for managing log files.
+Run analog as cli for analyzing multiple log files.

 ## Installation

-The CLI comes with the Analog app downloaded from the [Releases Page](https://github.com/vish9812/analog/releases).
+The CLI comes with the Analog app downloaded from the [Releases Page](https://github.com/vish9812/analog/releases) inside the `cli` folder.

 ## Commands:

+- **Summary**: Provides a summary view of all the log files.
-- **Filter**: Filters all files from a given folder within a time range and generates a single time-sorted log file.
+- **Filter**: Filters all files from a given folder within a time range and generate a single time-sorted log file.

+## Prerequisite:

+Install [Bun](https://bun.sh/docs/installation) to run as CLI.

 ## Usage:

-Execute `/path/to/cli/analog --help` to see the usage.
+Execute `bun run ./cli/main.js --help` to see the usage.